AndyThomas-Dev/Wireworld-2D-Array/README.md

 [Wireworld](https://en.wikipedia.org/wiki/Wireworld) is a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) first proposed by Brian Silverman in 1987.

-A Wireworld cell can be in one of four different states, usually numbered 0–3 in software, modeled by colors in the examples here:
+A Wireworld cell can be in one of four different states, usually numbered 0–3 in software, modeled by colors in the program as follows:

 0. empty (black)
 1. electron head (blue)
 2. electron tail (red)
 3. conductor (yellow)

+As in all cellular automata, time proceeds in discrete steps called generations (sometimes "gens" or "ticks").
+Cells behave as follows:

+*empty → empty,
+*electron head → electron tail,
+*electron tail → conductor,
+*conductor → electron head if exactly one or two of the neighbouring cells are electron heads, otherwise remains conductor.

 ### Compilation